mingyr/tf-matplotlib/Readme.md

+### This is a cloned repo to try to support the TensorFlow 2.x version.
+All the credits go to the original author!
+Due to this modified version isn't submitted to the PyPI, please try to install it using setup.py.
+Sorry for the inconvenience.

 ### **tf-matplotlib** - seamless integration of matplotlib figures into TensorFlow summaries

 **tf-matplotlib** renders your everyday matplotlib figures tinside TensorFlow's Tensorboard visualization interface.
 The library